Honeycrisp

 For baking | To crunch | Availability: October to April |

-Honeycrisp is a very popular variety with consumers, as it is exceptionally crunchy and juicy.
+Honeycrisp is a very popular variety with consumers, as it is exceptionally crispy and juicy.
 It owes its name to the delicate honey flavor that characterizes it.
 Its flesh is cream-colored and not very sensitive to oxidation.
 Fruits are usually large in size.
 It's the ideal knife apple, to be eaten in wedges on any occasion.

 Introduced to orchards in 1991 by the University of Minnesota, this is a new variety, and its presence will continue to increase over the coming years.